Luis85/Symprowire/README.md

 - YAML Configuration
 - Symfony Console and Console Commands
 - Symfony Webprofiler
-- Full ProcessWire Modules access inside your Controller
+- Full ProcessWire access inside your Controller and Services
+- Webpack Encore support

 ## Installation
 - Create a new ProcessWire 3.0.181 Installation using the Blank Profile